-In this study, we observed a cohort of 60 PAH patients under IV/SC therapy, revealing significant insights into the prognosis and management of the disease, particularly about pericardial effusion.
+In this study, we observed a cohort of 60 PAH patients under IV/SC therapy, revealing significant insights into the prognosis and management of the disease, particularly in relation to pericardial effusion.
 Our findings, including the survival rates and the association of pericardial effusion with mortality, offer valuable contributions to the existing literature on PAH management.

-Our observation that survival rates declined from 89.0% after one year to 71.0% by the third year is consistent with previous studies indicating a critical need for enhanced monitoring and possibly early intervention strategies in PAH patients.2 The prevalence and prognostic significance of pericardial effusion in our cohort align with previous studies, underscoring the complexity of managing advanced PAH.^{4,5}
+Our observation that survival rates declined from 89% after 1 year to 71% by the third year is consistent with previous studies indicating a critical need for enhanced monitoring and possibly early intervention strategies in PAH patients.2 The prevalence and prognostic significance of pericardial effusion in our cohort align with findings by Batal et al., and Fenstad et al., underscoring the complexity of managing advanced PAH.^{4,5}

-Notably, our study diverges from De Filippo et al,7 regarding the prognostic implications of small effusions, which we found to be inversely correlated with mortality risk.
+Notably, our study diverges from7 regarding the prognostic implications of small effusions, which we found to be inversely correlated with mortality risk.
 This discrepancy highlights the potential for small effusions to serve as markers for less advanced disease stages or to possess a protective physiological mechanism, a novel insight that warrants further investigation.